LivioGama/iphone-x-availability-node-cli/README.md

-# iPhone X Availability Node CLI
+# iPhone X Availability Node CLI for France territory

 A node cli tool I put together to check the iPhone X in-store availability near me instead of having to refresh the apple website over and over again.